Leojc/hugo-academic-theme/content/authors/admin/_index.md

     url: https://www.tsinghua.edu.cn/
 education:
   courses:
-    - course: Master of Information and Communication Engineering
+    - course: Graduate Student of Information and Communication Engineering
       institution: Huazhong University of Science and Technology
       year: ""
     - course: Bachelor of Science in Physics